chxmbley/split-log/README.md

 Emitted when a log entry is created.
 This event will be emitted even if both `log.stdout` and `log.file` are `false`.

+By default, an 'entry' event is only emitted when a logging method at or below the level index set in `log.level` is called.
+Setting `log.emitHidden` to `true` will allow 'entry' events to be emitted any time a log method is called, regardless of `log.level`.

 Returns:

 * `entry` Object